arthur29/vagrant-rio/README.md

   > Cmnd_Alias VAGRANT_EXPORTS_REMOVE = /bin/sed -r -e * d -ibak /tmp/exports

   > %vagrant ALL=(root) NOPASSWD: VAGRANT_EXPORTS_ADD, VAGRANT_NFSD_CHECK, VAGRANT_NFSD_START, VAGRANT_NFSD_APPLY, VAGRANT_EXPORTS_REMOVE

+###Start other machines

+  macae-worker and campos-worker do not start with "vagrant up" so if your machine have potential initialize it.